viszjag/dkatalis-paymentflow/README.md

 3) Clone repository [https://github.com/viszjag/dkatalis-paymentflow.git] in your system.

 4) Configuration file <b>config_env.properties</b> file is present at path: /dkatalis-paymentflow/src/main/java/com/config/.<br>
-Here you can set config values like url, city, browser(can also be passed via testng.xml), weather we need to run on local machine orremotely on browserstack,<br>
+Here you can set config values like url, customaer details, card details, browser(can also be passed via testng.xml), weather we need to run on local machine or remotely on browserstack,<br>
-temperature unit, variance, api key, baseURI, etc.<br>
 For execution on browserstack, please provide username and access key in config file.

 5) Open command prompt and navigate to directory path were repository was cloned or contains .git file